apoorvatyagi61/apoorvatyagi61/README.md

 ## Glad to see you here! ![visitors](https://visitor-badge.glitch.me/badge?page_id=${apoorvatyagi61}.${apoorvatyagi61)

-I am a front-end developer.
+I am a Software developer.
 I love programming, painting and travelling.

-As a developer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that create impact.
+As a developer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that can create an impact for users.

 <!--
 **apoorvatyagi61/apoorvatyagi61** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->